H.R. 1954: Do No Harm Act

 What does H.R.
 1954 actually do?

 It limits when the Religious Freedom Restoration Act can be used as a legal defense.
-In several areas, including civil rights, health care, workplace rules, and federally funded services, RFRA would no longer apply.
+In several areas, including civil rights, health care, workplace rules, and federally funded services, the bill says RFRA would no longer apply at all.

-Can an employer still cite RFRA to avoid leave, pay, or benefits rules?
+Can an employer still cite religion to avoid leave, pay, or benefit rules?

-No, not in the areas covered by H.R.
-1954.
-The bill says RFRA cannot be used against federal requirements for wages, compensation, benefits including leave, or protections for collective workplace activity.
+Not in the areas H.R.
+1954 covers.
+The bill says RFRA cannot be used against federal requirements for wages, other compensation, benefits including leave, or protections for collective activity at work.

 Would H.R.
 1954 affect health care refusals based on religion?

 Yes.
-The bill says RFRA could not be used to block federally required access to health care, information about care, referrals, the service itself, or insurance coverage.
+The bill says RFRA could not be used to block federally required access to a health care service, information about it, a referral, the service itself, or insurance coverage for it.

-Which civil rights laws are specifically named in H.R.
-1954?
+Which civil rights laws does H.R.
+1954 name directly?

-The bill names the Civil Rights Act, the Americans with Disabilities Act, the Family and Medical Leave Act, and the Violence Against Women Act as examples of laws RFRA could not be used against.
+Four: the Civil Rights Act, the Americans with Disabilities Act, the Family and Medical Leave Act, and the Violence Against Women Act.
+The bill lists them as laws RFRA could not be used against.

-Can federally funded providers still claim RFRA to deny services?
+Can federally funded providers still claim religion to deny services?

-In the situations covered by H.R.
-1954, no. If a federal contract, grant, or other award requires a service or activity, the bill says RFRA cannot be used to avoid that obligation.
+In the situations H.R.
+1954 covers, no. If a federal contract, grant, or other award requires a service or activity to be delivered to a program's participants, the bill says RFRA cannot be used to avoid that obligation.

 Does H.R.
 1954 change lawsuits between private parties?

 Yes.
-The bill says RFRA could be raised only in court cases where the government is a party, which would shut down many RFRA claims in private-party litigation.
+The bill says RFRA could be raised only in court cases where the government is a party, which would shut down many RFRA claims in disputes between private parties.

 Does the bill cover child labor and child abuse protections too?